reimagined/resolve/docs/api/client/resolve-redux.md

 ### useReduxReadModel

-Creates a hook that queries a Read Model,
+Creates a hook that queries a Read Model.

 ##### Example